alba1735/tRNAgraph/README.md

 <!-- [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) -->

 tRNAgraph is a tool for analyzing tRNA-seq data generated from tRAX.
-It can be used to create an AnnData database object from a tRAX coverage file or to analyze an existing database object and generate expanded visualizations.
+It can be used to create an [AnnData](https://anndata.readthedocs.io/en/latest/index.html) object from a tRAX coverage file or to analyze an existing database object and generate expanded visualizations.
 The database object can also be used to perform further analysis beyond the scope of what tRAX can do.

 ## About